Papers

 Figure Management

-All figures must be in the same directory as the .tex file (or symlinked) for LaTeX compilation to embed them correctly.
+Figures are automatically linked to experiments:.tex file (or symlinked) for LaTeX compilation to embed them correctly.